 Time management: We have some kids who are naturally organized and motivated and others who are not.
 Every day I write each child’s school requirements in a spiral bound notebook for them to check off as completed.
 We also have chore lists.
 It has been said that it takes 30 days to build a habit.
 I have seen this to be true.
 If I implement these check lists and patrol them faithfully for at least 30 days, the activities become habit.
 Kids with dyslexia often have trouble with executive function (a fancy term for organization) and many will also have some kind of attention deficit.
 If you’re looking for what to do about the child who is constantly ‘forgetting’ to do their chores or schoolwork, read this post.

 Be able to perform higher level math: I’ve had kids who could solve Algebra problems in their heads and others who struggled with Algebra throughout their high school years.
-What I have come to know (we just finished our 20th year of homeschooling!) is that the kids who were not strong in Math – despite much effort – went on to pursue careers that did not require Math.
+What I have come to know is that the kids who were not strong in math – despite much effort – went on to pursue careers that did not require math.
 I don’t say this to dissuade you from teaching higher level math but to encourage you not to over worry about this area!
 That said, take the middle school years as a time to really assess what your kids know.
 Some kids can skip a 7th grade curriculum – that is mostly review of previously learned information – and some do well to really hone their basic math skills before moving on to Pre-Algebra.
 Take the time needed to build this foundation and don’t feel pressure to be at or above grade level if your child really isn’t there.
 Read this post for more information on teaching Math to kids with dyslexia.

 Be able to understand their learning strengths and weaknesses: As your child is pushed to perform at higher levels of learning, you want to begin to hone in on how your child learns best.
 While my kids were doing SOS for History and Science, one child absolutely needed the text-to-speech function of the program to get through the material while another child preferred – after some experimentation on her part – to simply read the material.
 One child loved the Quizlet app for vocabulary review while the other learned that she needed to write down the definitions on flash cards in order to remember.
 Helping kids to understand that all people learn differently and to look for ways that they learn best has been an important life skill for all of our kids to learn.